 You can meal prep this recipe by making 4 individual servings and place in airtight containers to use up within 5 days.
 You can also make this recipe into a family-style meal by following the instructions, but serving it in one large bowl rather than 4 individual bowls.

 Ras el hanout is a Moroccan spice blend available in specialty spice and gourmet stores and online shops.
-You can make it yourself by mixing: 1 teaspoon ground cumin, 1 teaspoon ground ginger, 1 teaspoon ground turmeric, 1 teaspoon paprika, 3/4 teaspoon ground cinnamon, 1/2 teaspoon ground coriander, 1/2 teaspoon cayenne pepper, 1/2 teaspoon ground cardamom, 1/2 teaspoon ground nutmeg, and 1/4 teaspoon ground cloves.
+You can make it yourself by mixing: 1 teaspoon ground cumin, 1 teaspoon of ground ginger, 1 teaspoon ground turmeric, 1 teaspoon paprika, 3/4 teaspoon ground cinnamon, 1/2 teaspoon ground coriander, 1/2 teaspoon cayenne pepper, 1/2 teaspoon ground cardamom, 1/2 teaspoon ground nutmeg, and 1/4 teaspoon of ground cloves.
 Store in an airtight container.